Myrmex/overview/cadmus/dev/concepts/graph-mappings.md

 }
 ```

 As you can see, each event in the `events` array is identified by an arbitrarily assigned [EID](#entry-id-eid), unique only in the context of this part's scope.
-Event types are drawn from a thesaurus.

-Each event usually is connected to a place (`Arezzo`) and a date (`1304`).
-Also, it has a human-friendly description, and a list of related entities, each having a relation type (from another thesaurus), and the ID of the related entity.
+Each event usually is connected to a `place` (`Arezzo`) and a `date` (`1304`).
+Also, it has a human-friendly `description`, and a list of related entities (`relatedEntities`), each specifying the type of the `relation` (as defined in another thesaurus), and the ID (`id`) of the related entity.

+So, here:

-So the first event represents an event of type birth, which took place at Arezzo in 1304, with a couple of related entities for the parents (mother and father).
+- the _first event_ represents an event of type birth, which took place at Arezzo in 1304, with a couple of related entities for the parents (mother and father).
 The person who was born (Petrarca) is implicit, as this events part is inside a person item, which represents that person.

-The second event represents an event of type death, which took place at Arquà in 1374.
+- the _second event_ represents an event of type death, which took place at Arquà in 1374.
 Again, the person took out of existence by this event is implicit.

 ### Sample Mappings